Does Massage Therapy Help with Sleep?

 Quality sleep is vital for your body and mind to perform at their absolute best.
 It helps you be more active, energetic, and productive.
 Your body also repairs and heals itself during sleep.

-Did you know that massage therapy can help you improve the quality of your sleep and its benefits?
+Did you know that massage therapy can help you improve the quality of your sleep?
+Let’s explore its benefits.

 What happens to your body when you don’t sleep well?

-Chronic sleep deprivation can lead to a host of serious health issues like obesity, diabetes, and even cardiovascular diseases.
-Lack of sleep translates to increased cortisol levels (stress hormones), which in turn is connected to increased hunger and fatigue levels, depression, issues with blood sugar, and increased levels of belly fat.
+Chronic sleep deprivation can also lead to a host of serious health issues like obesity, diabetes, and cardiovascular diseases.
+Without proper sleep, your body is at risk of higher levels of cortisol (stress hormones), which in turn can increase hunger and fatigue, depression, issues with blood sugar, and belly fat.

 Keeps cortisol levels in check